LBonnet159/SSNDP-Realistic-Instance-Generator/README.md

 #### Output files structure
 The file structure of the outputs of the generator follows the structure:
 ```
-NODES,\<number of nodes generated\>
+NODES,<number of nodes generated>
 ...
 node id, cluster id, x, y
 ...
-ARCS,\<number of arcs generated\>
+ARCS,<number of arcs generated>
 ...
 arc id, origin id, destination id, unit cost, fixed cost, capacity, distance
 ...
-COMMODITIES,\<number of commodities generated\>
+COMMODITIES,<number of commodities generated>
 ...
 commodity id, origin id, destination id, quantity, available time, due time
 ...
-horizon=\<length of the planning horizon\>
+horizon=<length of the planning horizon>
-distribution_pattern=\<_distributionPattern_\>
+discretizatio=<discretization>
+distribution_pattern=<distributionPattern>
-COMMODITY_NODE_TIMEWINDOWS,\<number of per commodity, per node, time windows\>
+COMMODITY_NODE_TIMEWINDOWS,<number of per commodity, per node, time windows>
 ...
 time window id, commodity id, node id, lower bound, upper bound
 ...
-COMMODITY_ARC_TIMEWINDOWS,\<number of per commodity, per arc, time windows\>
+COMMODITY_ARC_TIMEWINDOWS,<number of per commodity, per arc, time windows>
 ...
 time window id, commodity id, arc id, lower bound, upper bound
 ...
 ```
 Some remarks:
-+ The x and y coordinates are not given if no bounding box width and heigth was specified.
++ The x and y coordinates are not given if no bounding box width and height was specified.
 + The arc distance, in network files, is an euclidean distance represented by float numbers.
 It is not given in SNDP instance files.
 It is given as a number of time period in SSNDP instance files.
 + The horizon is only given for SSNDP instance files.
 + The distribution pattern is only given for SSNDP instance files where the associated parameter was specified.
 + The two lists of time windows (for arcs and nodes) are given only for SSNDP instance files when the parameter _preProcessingSSNDP_=True.

-## Reproducibility Instructions
+## Replicating

 This project is designed to be fully reproducible using either `pip` or `conda`.
 Use either `requirements.txt` or `environment.yml` to do so.

-## How to contribute
+## Ongoing Development
+This code is being developed on an on-going basis at the author's [GitHub site](https://github.com/LBonnet159/SSNDP-Realistic-Instance-Generator).

-Thank you for considering contributing to our project!
-To report bugs and ask questions, please refer to the issue tracker.
-You can also address a problem by (1) forking the project, (2) correcting the bug / adding a feature, and (3) generating a pull request.
-However, we recommend that you first contact the authors and discuss the desired feature request.
+If you are interested in specific areas of the generator, or in adding new functionalities to it, we encourage you to contact the authors and discuss the desired feature request.

-You are also very welcome if you want to upload in our repository the instances you generated with our generator and used in your work!
-In this way, other researchers can use the same set of instances as benchmark, without having to re-generate such instances using the parameters you used.
-If this is the case, please send us an email.
+## Support
+For support in using this software, submit an [issue](https://github.com/LBonnet159/SSNDP-Realistic-Instance-Generator/issues/new).